Bishwas-py/seord/README.md

 # SEO Analyzer - Seord

-Seord is an advanced SEO Analyzer library that allows you to perform an SEO analysis on HTML content.
+Seord (pronounced "sword") is an advanced SEO Analyzer library that allows you to perform an SEO analysis on HTML content.
 Seord helps check the SEO friendliness of a website by looking at different factors such as keyword density, meta tags, and link analysis.

 ## Install